Reliance Agreements - External IRB Requests

 (Type 2) Reliance agreement is not yet in place.
 Creation or negotiation of the reliance agreement, review by IRB Staff and Office of General Counsel, and signatures of the Institutional Officials at both institutions will be needed.
 If there is not an existing agreement, please note that this process of establishing one takes additional time.

-For either situation described above, please submit the following by email to email@example.com:
+For either situation described above, please submit the following by hard copy to the IRB Administration Office and also email to firstname.lastname@example.org:

 - WSU-External IRB Request Cover Sheet and Review Authorization Form (.doc)